nathanagood/aws-iot-device-sdk-python/samples/iotJobs/README.md

 To make subscribing to the correct topics and updating status easier, this example includes a `JobClient` that provides methods for adding filters and handlers to execute jobs.

+### Getting job details

+During job execution, it may be helpful to get job details for development and debugging purposes.

+You can get job details by using the AWS IoT console's **Test** console to subscribe to the `$aws/things/+/jobs/get/#` topic.
+After you have subscribed to the topic, publish a blank message to the `$aws/things/<THING NAME/jobs/get` topic, where *\<THING NAME\>* is the name of your IoT thing.

+You should see a response on the `$aws/things/<THING NAME/jobs/get/accepted` topic that looks like this:

+    {
+      "timestamp": 1523556042,
+      "inProgressJobs": [],
+      "queuedJobs": [
+        {
+          "jobId": "<JOB ID>",
+          "queuedAt": 1523297701,
+          "lastUpdatedAt": 1523297701,
+          "executionNumber": 1,
+          "versionNumber": 1
+        }
+      ]
+    }

+For any updates, such as status updates, make sure the *expectedVersion* key in the update message matches the *versionNumber* key in the message above.

+### Debugging failed updates

+When you issue an update to a job using the `$aws/things/<THING NAME>/jobs/<JOB ID>/update`, messages are sent to the `$aws/things/<THING NAME>/jobs/<JOB ID>/update/accepted` and `$aws/things/<THING NAME>/jobs/<JOB ID>/update/rejected` topics when the update operation is successful or fails, respectively.
+Subscribing to failed updates by subscribing to the `$aws/things/+/jobs/+/update/#` topic can help you locate the cause of problems if you are having trouble issuing updates to job status.

 ### Using the `JobClient` class

 The `JobClient` class offers methods to simplify the interaction with the AWS IoT Jobs API.